Healthy mental ageing: the Lothian Birth Cohorts

 From this unique data, the team was able to examine many different factors which contribute to age-related changes.
 These range from genetic and medical factors to lifestyle.

-This research, led by Professor Ian Deary, Director of the Centre for Cognitive Ageing and Cognitive Epidemiology, has shown that:
+This research, which was led by Professor Ian Deary, has shown that:

 - Better cognitive ageing is related to, for example: not smoking, having a healthier body, having healthier brain white matter connections, being more physically active and fit, speaking more than one language, having more education, and having a more professional occupation.

 - Differences in people’s genes might account for about 25% of the variation in how thinking skills change from childhood to old age.